Resume Tips

 Local Restaurant Finder Web App, Full-Stack Developer | Personal Project, 2024

-• Built a responsive React.js frontend with Node.js/Express backend to help users find and review local restaurants using the Google Maps API.
+- Built a responsive React.js frontend with a Node.js and Express backend to help users find and review local restaurants using the Google Maps API.

-• Deployed the application on Heroku; it currently has 150+ active users and serves as the central piece of my development portfolio.
+- Deployed the application; it currently has active users and serves as the central piece of my development portfolio.

-• Greve an email newsletter to 500+ subscribers using content upgrades and social media promotion (Primarily LinkedIn & Twitter).
+- Grew an email newsletter to hundreds of subscribers using content upgrades and social media promotion (primarily LinkedIn and Twitter).

-• Increased organic blog traffic by 300% in 6 months; one article ranks #1 for "student budget tips," driving consistent daily traffic.
+- Increased organic blog traffic significantly in 6 months; one article ranks well for "student budget tips," driving consistent daily traffic.

 Treat significant freelance work like professional experience.